So you started a blog (or plan to)? That’s great! But do you know how to grow your blog?

 Search Engine Optimization–SEO—simply means that you need to optimize your website, blog, shop or social platform by using search terms—known as keywords—that your audience is using to find you.
 Then, you make sure those words are a part of your relevant content, especially in the title and first paragraphs.

+SEO is the top solution for how to grow your blog with free traffic.
+However, it’s a long term strategy that takes education and persistence over time.
 Including search terms, called keywords, helps Google find your content and serve it to the people who are looking for it.

 Google is the traffic cop, directing traffic to where it needs to go to get what it’s looking for.